flutter/news_toolkit/google_news_project/packages/app_ui/README.md

-# Google News Template UI
+# Flutter News Toolkit UI

-A UI Kit for Google News Template
+A UI Toolkit for Flutter News